Last updated on March 25, 2021, to add clarifications.

-When shopping online, consumers expect speed and convenience.
+When shopping online, consumers expect speed, availability, and convenience.
 Delivery has to be tomorrow, or earlier!
-And convenience means that a scuba diving equipment website should have all models in all sizes and all colors.
-Everything is available.
+Scuba diving equipment websites should have all models in all sizes and all colors.
+Consumers expect everything to be available.
 Our internal dive industry distribution issues are none of their concern!
 On this front, as for dive travel, the internet is providing more immediate value to the scuba diving consumer than the local dive shop with its limited inventory and product knowledge.

 By pretending that local dive shops were able to continue to satisfy evolving consumers with a small, undercapitalized store, the dive industry has simply delayed the inevitable.

 ‘Direct to consumer’ is how most dive gear manufacturers will try to offset a reduction in scuba gear sales in local dive shops.
 We can already witness it on Aqualung’s USA website, which is now a full-fledged eCommerce website.
 You can’t blame dive gear manufacturers for bypassing local dive shops — they were the last to do it after scuba diving certification and dive travel agencies.